archer2o2x/Chronica-Lexis/reference/Chronica Lexis.md

 - Kill all mobs within 5 blocks, regardless of health
 - Destroy the players entire inventory including the Chronica Lexis, and permanently remove a heart.

-Current Scriptures - 6 common, 6 rare, 2 epic
+Current Scriptures - 6 common, 6 uncommon, 6 rare, 2 epic (May need reorganising)